 RUS 126 Readings in 19th-Century Russian Literature: Topics course

 Maria Banerjee, T/Th 10:30-11:50

-Topic: Alienation and the Search for Identity
+Topic for Fall 2014: Alienation and the Search for Identity

 A study of the individual's struggle for self-definition in society: from the superfluous man, through the underground man, to the role of women.
 Emphasis on the social, political, and ideological context of the works considered.
 Authors treated include Pushkin, Lermontov,Gogol, Goncharov, Turgenev, Tolstoy, Dostoevsky, and Chekhov.
 In translation.